 - Formal submissions from experts or organizations that will be accepted by email at email@example.com until June 27 at 4pm.

-- Public meetings taking place in Victoria, Vancouver, Kelowna, Prince George, Terrace, Fort St. John, and Cranbrook in May and June 2019.
+- Register to attend a community meeting taking place in Victoria, Vancouver, Kelowna and Prince George in May and June 2019.

 All feedback received will be used as input into recommendations that will be developed in the Fall 2019.